Updated May 2023.

 Take your time winding down the coastal highway from San Francisco towards Pigeon Point Lighthouse.
 Along the way you’ll be treated to windswept views and scenes of picture-perfect beaches.

 Next, it’s inland towards Pescadero, a quaint farming town with a main street lined with stores and eateries.
-Fuel up with a coffee at Downtown Local (don’t miss the tiny movie theater in the back), the walk over to Arcangeli’s Grocery on Stage Road, which is known for its out-of-this-world artichoke-garlic bread available hot and fresh out the oven.
+Fuel up with a coffee at Downtown Local (don’t miss the tiny movie theater in the back), the walk over to Arcangeli Grocery on Stage Road, which is known for its out-of-this-world artichoke-garlic bread available hot and fresh out of the oven.

 Once you’re all stocked up, it’s time to head back on Highway 1 and drive the short six miles to the beautiful beacon that is Pigeon Point Lighthouse.
 Along the way, be sure to stop at Bean Hollow State Beach, a cute little rocky alcove with scenic views.

 One of the best places in the world to see northern elephant seals is just a few miles south of the hostel at Año Nuevo State Reserve.
 From December through the end of March each year, the giant mammals return to shore to breed and give birth, and public access is only available on docent-guided walks which last about two hours.
 Tickets should be reserved in advance, though HI Pigeon Point has a limited number available for weekend tours you can purchase directly at the hostel.
-In the summer months, the seals are on the beach molting and are accessible by self-guided hiking with a Visitor Permit.
+In the summer months, the seals are on the beach molting and are accessible by self-guided hiking with a free Visitor Permit.

 Spot some sea creatures